-Finding: The proposal is for a siding replacement for an existing multiple family complex.
+Finding: The proposal is for the installation of new fencing within an existing multiple family complex.
 No changes are proposed to expand existing parking lots or building footprints or to reduce any existing open space areas, common or private.
+The fencing proposed is only between buildings providing screening between the street and interior portion of the complex.
 This standard does not apply to the proposed development.

-- (b) Landscaping standards. - To encourage the preservation of trees and maintain or increase tree canopy, a minimum of one tree shall be planted or preserved for every 2,000 square feet of gross site area. - (2) Where a development site abuts property that is zoned Residential Agricultural (RA) or Single Family Residential (RS), a combination of landscaping and screening shall be provided to buffer between the multiple family development and the abutting RA or RS zoned property.
+- (b) Landscaping standards. - (1) To encourage the preservation of trees and maintain or increase tree canopy, a minimum of one tree shall be planted or preserved for every 2,000 square feet of gross site area. - (2) Where a development site abuts property that is zoned Residential Agricultural (RA) or Single Family Residential (RS), a combination of landscaping and screening shall be provided to buffer between the multiple family development and the abutting RA or RS zoned property.
 The landscaping and screening shall include the following: - (A) A minimum of one tree, not less than 1.5 inches in caliper, for every 30 linear feet of abutting property width; and